 During the balcony scene Romeo and Juliet express their deep love and devotion to for each other.
 They deeply regret the fact that they are foes and resent the social restrictions placed upon their love because of their different “names”.
 Juliet exclaims in despair, “Romeo, Romeo, wherefore art thou Romeo”.
 Juliet refers to the ambiguity of love and the fact that love and hate are intertwined: “my only love sprung from my only hate”.
 She is deeply saddened by the fact that Romeo is a Montague.
 However both agree that their love for each over outweighs their families’ hatred.

-The brawls between the families as each seek to defend their family honour, the death of Tybalt and Mercutio and the proposed marriage to Paris are all events that seek to inject a sense of urgency into their relationship.
+The “pernicious rage” and the “canker’d hate” between the families, the death of Tybalt and Mercutio and the proposed marriage to Paris are all events that seek to inject a sense of urgency into their relationship.
+Likewise, the oxymoronic contrasts relating to the death-love nature of their relationship also injects a sense of poignancy.

-Shakespeare compares their love with other versions of love in the play to show their superiority and maturity and the capacity for reconciliation: compare their love with Romeo’s love for Rosaline which appears pretentious, affectatious and distant, the Nurse’s version of sexual love and the parents’ version of loved based on duty and obligation.
+Shakespeare compares their love with other versions of love in the play to show their superiority and maturity: compare their love with Romeo’s love for Rosaline which appears pretentious, affectatious and distant, the Nurse’s version of sexual love and the parents’ version of loved based on duty and obligation.

 The contrasting darker forces of hatred inject a sense of urgency into the relationship and lead to risk-taking sacrifices as an expression of their love.
 Tybalt and Mercutio represent the dark forces of each family that threaten the peace and undermine the profound love of Romeo and Juliet.
 Shakespeare suggests that these malign forces are disruptive and divisive and only lead to death.
 As a fiery Capulet, Tybalt plays a prominent role in perpetuating the feud through his provocative and misguided attempts to protect their family pride.
 In this regard, the playwright deliberately sets up a contrast between Tybalt’s indignant and fiery stance, and Romeo’s desire for peace to reinforce his point that the hatred only leads to death and division.